 Harmonious Living Principles

-Different colours are known to stimulate people in different ways, so a positive influence of colour in the living environment is important for the wellbeing of the occupants.
+Different colours stimulate people in different ways, so a positive influence of colour in the living environment is important for wellbeing.
 Natural colours increase the sense of harmony with the natural environment.

 In traditional cultures, spiritual philosophies govern how their buildings are planned and detailed, as well as many other aspects of life.
+They are based on the wisdom of centuries about how to live in harmony with the earth.
 Buildings that reflect the heritage, culture, beliefs or philosophies of individuals or the community help people create a connection with the place they live.

 The more creativity people can put into places where they live, work or otherwise spend a lot of time in, the more connection they feel with the place and the more respect they will have for it.
 A building that reflects the soul of the occupants will feel more like home and visitors will also enjoy the character of the place.

-Buildings and communities that respect the different relationships people have, providing boundaries and spaces for privacy as well as communality, will ease tensions and promote healthy interaction.
+Buildings and communities need to respect the different relationships people have, providing boundaries and spaces for privacy as well as communality to promote healthy interaction.

-Regional differences based on local building materials and climate, as well as the general philosophy of the people that live there, create a greater sense of community.
-This is best achieved by a true understanding of the spirit of the place, rather than slavish copying of traditional details, or fashion trends.
+Regional differences based on local building materials and climate, as well as the general philosophy of the people that live there, create a greater sense of harmony and community.
+This is best achieved by a true understanding of the spirit of the place.

-Heavy industry businesses should be located together, and well away from living zones.
-However, light industry and businesses add life to a housing neighbourhood and means people travel less to their workplaces.
+Light industry and businesses add life to a housing neighbourhood and means people can walk or cycle to get to shops or workplaces.